DataScientest-Studio/jan25_bds_rakuten2/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   └── visualize.py

 --------